Ball Bros. Glass Manufacturing Company (1886-1922)

 ADVERTISEMENT

-Ball rapidly increased their glass production after the move to Indiana, and was soon churning out tremendous numbers of glass fruit jars of all types at their Macedonia Avenue factory located on the south side of Muncie.
+Ball rapidly increased their glass production after the move to Indiana, and the factory, located along Macedonia Avenue on the south side of Muncie, was soon churning out tremendous numbers of fruit jars of many types.
 A number of separate buildings covered the grounds of the facility at the height of their glass production.
 (Incidentally, the main Ball Bros. plant and business offices were located near the Hemingray Glass Company plant, prolific maker of glass electrical insulators.
 Hemingray’s factory was located virtually across the street, also on Macedonia Avenue).

 Many jars that have been made by Ball over the years might be termed “generic” jars, that is, different types of plain, unlettered glass jars (and bottles) purchased by food and other companies to contain their products sold in retail stores.
 Many of these generic “packer jars” carried the cursive “Ball” logo on the bottom.
 For example, the photo below shows the markings on the bottom of a jar used to package honey.

-The majority of marked containers carry the name “Ball” embossed in cursive script, although some fruit jars made during certain periods of time also had the name embossed in simple, block letters.
+The majority of marked containers carry the name “Ball” embossed in cursive script, although some fruit jars made during the earlier years were marked with the name embossed in simple, block letters.

 In 1995, Ball-Foster Container Corporation was formed, with Ball owning 42% and Saint-Gobain owning 58% of assets (which included Saint-Gobain’s acquisition of Foster-Forbes Glass Company at that time) in the merger.
 The mark “BF” was then used, 1995-2000.